tmedwards/sugarcube-2/docs/guides/guide-state-sessions-and-saving.md

 setup.y is <<if def setup.y>> <<= setup.y>> <<else>> undefined <</if>>
 ```

-You'll see that `setup.y` is being set to `1` and displayed properly regardless of whether you load a saved story or not, because it is not part of the state.
+You'll see that `setup.y` is being set to `1` and displayed properly regardless of whether you load a save or not, because it is not part of the state.

-When the story is restarted by SugarCube rather than refreshed via the browser, the playthrough session, if any, is not loaded.  `StoryInit` is run, as always.
-If the autosave exists and the story is [configured to automatically load it](#config-api-property-saves-autoload), then the autosave is loaded and the state is replaced by the autosave's state and the active passage is rendered, just as if the user had loaded any other save.
-If no autosave exists, then the starting passage is rendered.
+When the story is restarted by SugarCube rather than refreshed via the browser, the playthrough session, if any, is not loaded.
+The CSS, JavaScript, & Widget sections, any `init`-tagged passages, and the `StoryInit` special passage are processed, as usual, and then the starting passage is rendered.